ESMValGroup/ESMValTool/doc/sphinx/source/faq.rst

 that will force an overwrite, and it will delete not just the failed diagnostic, but the contents of its ``work_dir`` and ``plot_dir`` directories - this is useful when needing to redo the whole work.
-Adding ``-i`` or ``--ignore-existing`` will not delete any existing files, and it can be used to skip work that was already done succesfully, provided that the diagnostic script supports this.
+Adding ``-i`` or ``--ignore-existing`` will not delete any existing files, and it can be used to skip work that was already done successfully, provided that the diagnostic script supports this.